caisiasdev/ssl-config/README.md

-# SECURING WEB SERVER/API SERVER USING SSL SELF SIGNED (Development)
+# SECURING LOCAL WEB SERVER/API USING SELF SIGNED SSL CERTIFICATE

 Open Command Prompt and Type `openssl version` to check whether openssl is install in your system or not.